 For Swing Music and Dancing fans Toronto has a lot jazz clubs and venues featuring the Big band sound.
 Two of the easiest to get to[and free of charge] are the HarbourFront Dancing on the Pier Program and the Beaches Jazz Festival packed with Fun all Summer long.
 Here are some photos from the Leslieville scene:

 As you can see the Toronto All-Star BigBand brings plenty of brass to the Jazz festival.
 This group of players are featured throughout the year across the Ontario and also shows in Florida in january.
 See their schedule here.

-The Swing Songsters add the touch of some the best BigBand era – watch and see how the perform.
+The Swing Songsters add the touch of some the best BigBand era sounds – watch and see how they perform.

 You can see that audiences enjoythe music as kids ramble in pseudo Swing moves and elders maybe do the same, with less pseudo and more true to the era form.
-If it is summer time there is Swing Music and Dancing to be found in TO Town.
+It is summer time and there is Swing Music and Dancing to be found in TO Town.